 You go to your doctor’s office, a clinic, or the outpatient unit of a hospital.
 An IV will deliver the immunotherapy into your vein.
 The process usually takes around an hour.
 Depending on the drug, you’ll receive treatment every few weeks.

 Your doctor will decide how long you’ll get this medication.
-Usually the goal of is to prevent the cancer from getting worse instead of curing the disease.
+Usually the goal is to prevent the cancer from getting worse instead of curing the disease.